-Served hot or cold, this medley of roasted carrots dressed with a sharp citrus salsa verde is a great side dish no matter what the season.
+Served hot or cold, this medley of roasted carrots dressed with a citrus carrot top salsa verde is a great side dish no matter what the season.

 Serves 4–6 as a side dish.

 - 1 bunch small carrots with tops – preferably organic

 - ¼ teaspoon of both salt and ground pepper

 Trim tops off carrots and put in a bowl of water to soak/clean.
 If not organic make sure they are thoroughly rinsed.
 Use only bright, fresh carrot tops.

 Wash and scrub the carrots, peel if preferred.
 Cut into even-sized pieces; little carrots can be left whole.

 Blend olive oil, water, garlic, salt and pepper, toss the carrots in the mixture and arrange in a single layer on a baking tray.